lqb2/blog/_posts/2018-01-07-be-a-conduit-and-other-2018-phrases.md

 ---
 layout: post
-title: '"be a conduit" (and other phrases for 2018)'
+title: '"be a conduit" (and other phrases/mantras for 2018)'
 date: '2018-01-07T08:25:00-04:00'
 tags:
+- reflection
+- mantras
+- mantra
--
+- 2018
 ---

 ## my phrase for 2018: be a conduit